Simplified and structured experiment reporting#

 Evaluation#

-Let us compute the cross-validation report for this model using skore.CrossValidationReport:
+Let us compute the cross-validation report for this model using a skore.CrossValidationReport:

 from skore import CrossValidationReport